Hardware

 This is a draft, the story is not implemented yet.

-Pick only guests compatible with given operating system distribution.
-See the context dimension definitions for the list of supported values of the distro key.
-Must be a list of strings.
+See the context dimension definitions for the list of supported values of the distro items.

 Examples: